Jockeys Association admits it’s ‘inevitable’ a rider will test positive for coronavirus

 Extensive measures have been taken to try and reduce the risk of Covid-19 spreading since the closed doors policy began last Friday.

-They include restrictions on who can attend a race meeting and bookmakers, Tote staff and caterers are among those now allowed.
+They include restrictions on who can attend a race meeting and bookmakers, Tote staff and caterers are among those not allowed.

 Provision for extra social distancing has also been made at the three fixtures run under the new policy to date.